 I'm a Fellow of Homerton College, University of Cambridge, where I work on music.

-My interests extend from the fin de siècle to the 21st century, with a focus on experimental music, the politics of mass culture, and the poetics of song.
-I've published essays on a broad range of topics from Steve Reich to folk and blues revivalism.
-I’ve also written shorter comment pieces on populism, higher education, and fascism.
-More recently I’ve become interested in digital culture, in particular vaporwave and AI composition.
-Forthcoming projects include a co-edited volume entitled Remixing Music Studies and a book on music and the utopian imagination.
+My interests extend from the late 19th century up to the present, with a particular focus on popular culture and experimentalism.
+I've published essays in leading journals on a wide range of topics from the early work of Steve Reich to folk and blues revivalism, as well as shorter pieces on populism, higher education, and fascism.
+More recently I’ve become interested in digital culture, principally vaporwave and AI composition.
+Forthcoming projects include a co-edited volume entitled Remixing Music Studies and a monograph on the folkloric imagination.

 I studied at the University of Cambridge (PhD 2015, King’s College), the University of York (MRes 2010), and the University of Oxford (BA 2009, Christ Church), where I received the Gibbs Prize.

 Before taking up a four-year Junior Research Fellowship in January 2017 I spent a year as a Temporary Lecturer at Cambridge and received the Faculty of Music’s Teaching Prize for courses on 1960s countercultures and popular music of the black Atlantic.